koleksak/OpalApiControl/README.md

 ## OpalApiControl
 OpalApiControl is a data acquisition, streaming and control interface developed for RT-LAB software packages.
-The project was developed for [CURENT](http://curent.utk.edu/) at the University Tennessee, Knoxville for North American Grid System models analysis.
+The project was developed for [CURENT](http://curent.utk.edu/) at the University of Tennessee, Knoxville.
+It serves as a research tool for North American Grid System models analysis.

 **OPAL RT-Lab Python/API Interfacing install instructions**